AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl9DemoFrame3.png)
 ###### _Figure 18 - Third frame of demonstration down to up animation_

 In the third frame, the character's right leg is in front of their left leg after taking a step.
 Together, these screenshots demonstrate three frames are necessary to move from the starting position to the final position and level orientation.
-In comparison, Groobo's run shows the following frames:
+In comparison, Groobo's run shows the following frames at 1:28:

 ![](Attachments/dlvl9VideoFrame1.png)
 ###### _Figure 19 - First frame of down to up animation in run_